2025–26 Ulster Rugby season: Domestic season: final block

-Women's World Cup
+Women's season

+The Ulster women's squad was announced in May 2025.
+Murray Houston remained head coach.
+Hooker India Daley was named captain, and lock Brenda Barr vice-captain.

-Four Ulster players were named in the Ireland preparation squad for the 2025 Women's Rugby World Cup: hooker Neve Jones, back row Brittany Hogan, prop Sadhbh McGrath and lock Fiona Tuite.
+Four Ulster players were named in the Ireland preparation squad for the 2025 Women's Rugby World Cup: hooker Neve Jones, now at Gloucester-Hartpury, back row Brittany Hogan, prop Sadhbh McGrath and lock Fiona Tuite.
 McGrath and Hogan were named to start the first warm-up match against Scotland on 2 August, with Jones and Tuite on the bench.
 McGrath scored a try in a 27–21 victory.
-Jones, Tuite and Hogan were named to start, with McGrath and Claire Boles on the bench, for the second warm-up match against Canada on 9 August, which Ireland lost 26-47.
+Jones, Tuite and Hogan were named to start, with McGrath and Claire Boles on the bench, for the second warm-up match against Canada on 9 August, which Ireland lost 26–47.

+The IRFU Women's Interprovincial Series was held between 10 and 30 August.
+Ulster, without their international players, finished fourth, losing all their round-robins matches, and were defeated 27-30 by Connacht in the third/fourth place final.

 Boles, Hogan, Jones, McGrath and Tuite were all named in the World Cup squad.
 Hogan, Tuite and Jones started the opening 42–14 victory over Japan, with McGrath coming off the bench; Jones and Tuite both scored tries.
 Boles and Tuite started the 43–27 victory over Spain, with Jones, McGrath and Hogan coming off the bench.
-Hogan and Jones started the final pool match, a 40-0 defeat to New Zealand, and McGrath and Boles came off the bench.
-Ireland qualified for the quarter-final, which they lost 13-18 to France.
+Hogan and Jones started the final pool match, a 40–0 defeat to New Zealand, and McGrath and Boles came off the bench.
+Ireland qualified for the quarter-final, which they lost 13–18 to France.
 Jones, Tuite and Hogan started, and McGrath came off the bench.

+Tuite, McGrath and Kate Farrell McCabe were awarded IRFU central contracts.
+Hogan, who had moved to Sale Sharks, Tuite and McGrath were selected for the 2026 Women's Six Nations Championship.

+Ulster players selected for the Wolfhounds for the 2025-26 Celtic Challenge were Sophie Barrett, Claire Boles, Maebh Clenaghan, India Daley, Cara McLean, Fiona Tuite, Niamh Marley and Kate Farrell McCabe.
+Sadhbh McGrath was selected for the Clovers.
+The Wolfhounds finished top of the table, and the Clovers finished second.
+The Wolfhounds defeated Brython Thunder and the Clovers beat Gwalia Lightning in the semi-finals, and the Wolfhounds defeated the Clovers 50–29 in the final.